lidav953/SchedulerBot/README.md

 pip install -r requirements.txt
 ```

 4. Create a Discord Developer Application at https://discordapp.com/developers/applications.
 Add a bot to the application and copy its Authentication Token.
-Create a file secret.py and store the Token in the variable AUTH_TOKEN:
+Create a file secret.py and store the Token in the variable AUTH_TOKEN: AUTH_TOKEN = 'your token here'

+5. Run the bot:
 ```
-AUTH_TOKEN = '(your token here)'
+python main.py
 ```

 ## Authors